loryruta/molgena/README.md

-# MOLGENA (Molecular genarator)
+# MOLGENA (Molecular genarator) :construction:

+_The project is still under development and deep thinking.
+I trust the process, and I'm confident I will eventually get awesome results but I'm good also if they're just a little reasonable :smile:_

-Project developed for the exam of the course AI for Bioinformatics.
+Project ~~developed~~ under development and deep thinking for the exam of the course "AI for Bioinformatics".

 ### Chemical properties to optimize: